bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   blocks that didn't signal support for segwit starting on a certain date.

-  Software implementing BIP148 created the risk of a consensus failure.
+  With the introduction of software implementing BIP148, there were three sets of nodes on the network---non-upgraded, BIP9/141 nodes, and BIP148/141 nodes---increasing the number of situations that could end in consensus failure.
 If miners failed to signal support for segwit, and most users continued to consider those miners' blocks as valid, users of BIP148 might accept bitcoins that would be invalid from the perspective of most other Bitcoin users.
 Alternatively, if